Key Takeaways

 • Customer experience: Prioritize if you regularly need fast documentation or policy changes.
 An electrical subcontractor rotating between job sites in Liberty and Gladstone needs same-day certificates and responsive support when a GC calls with a last-minute compliance request.

 • Coverage options: Prioritize if your business is complex or scaling quickly.
-A craft brewery in Excelsior Springs adding a taproom, event rentals and distribution needs flexible general liability limits and endorsement options that adjust as operations expand.
+A craft brewery in Excelsior Springs is adding a taproom, event rentals and distribution and needs flexible general liability limits and endorsement options that adjust as operations expand.

 3. 3